 Note, that at this step you can preview results but products were not imported into your store yet.

-If you get expected import result, press “Next>” button to open Import Options Window (final step of import process).
+If you get the expected import result, press [Next>] to open the "Import Options" window (final step of the import process).

-It is caused by the fact that the majority of files differ greatly in structure and some information can be incorrectly assigned to certain fields in database.
+It is caused by the fact that the majority of files differ greatly in structure and some information can be incorrectly assigned to certain fields in the database.

 Select product inserting options and Import methods,

-- Add only – Only new products will be added, existing products will not be changed
+Add only – Only new products will be added, existing products will not be changed

-- Just Add – Add product without checking
+Just Add – Add product without checking

-Click on “Save” button to complete wizard work.
+Click on the Save” button to complete wizard work.

-If you have import configuration saved, you can choose it from the drop-down list and press 'Run import' process.
+If you have import configuration saved, you can choose it from the drop-down list and press the 'Run import' process.